 - Nationwide: MoneyGeek score of 90 out of 100 ($886 per year)

-Erie topped the list of nine insurers on affordability, claims experience and overall customer satisfaction.
+Erie topped the list of the insurers MoneyGeek reviewed on affordability, claims experience and overall customer satisfaction.

 If you are in your 20s, you will pay less for auto insurance than teen drivers, but your rate will likely be higher than for middle-aged drivers.
 To get the cheapest car insurance in North Carolina for this age bracket, you may need to compare rates from multiple providers.